xgigil/MPDO-Locational-Clearance-System/README.md

     - [ ] Button to mark as ready for next stage
   - Accepted → Approved by MPDO Approving Authority
     - [ ] Receive approved application
-        - [ ] With the attached Evaluation_Reports uploaded during the process (except for the ones uploaded by the Draftsman)
+        - [ ] Attached are all the Reports uploaded during the process (except for the ones uploaded by the Draftsman)
+        - [ ] Download attached reports
     - [ ] Notify applicant of acceptance
       - [ ] Attach digital Locational Clearance Certificate
       - [ ] Inform applicant to claim physical copy at MPDO